 What to Expect at the Resort

-The Isla Palenque resort has 6 Estate Rooms, with three types of rooms: Garden Room, Jungle Rooms, and Ocean Suites.
+Isla Palenque resort has six Estate Rooms, with three types of rooms: Garden, Jungle, and Ocean Suites.
 Ours was the Ocean Suite totaling 500 square feet.
-Eddie and I ate all of our meals at the onsite restaurant, Eden, located under a thatched roof.
-The restaurant had special meals that changed daily.

 Isla Palenque’s Food Options